Skip to content

 Thank you to everyone who attended this webinar.
 You may view the recording HERE

-For a copy of the slides and recommended references, please click on the links below.
+You may download a copy of the slides and recommended references, Here is a link to the Teacher Checklist.
 You will find further information on some of our research on the publications and projects pages of this website.

 First 5 Forever: Autism-Friendly Story Time e-learning program webinar